 As it happened, the butter worked quite nicely and the rolls tasted great.
 They also rose much higher and had a sturdier build than the potato rolls.
 The filling was good too, with brown sugar and loads of cinnamon.
 If serving rolls to a group, I’d serve these based on presentation.
 One caveat — the icing from that recipe is on the greasy side.
 You might want to use more sugar or use a different cream cheese icing.

 Cinnamon Rolls III

-The final recipe was Cinnamon Rolls III, a recipe from Allrecipes that calls for half a pack of pudding mix and is supposed to be similar to Cinnabon.
+The final recipe was Cinnamon Rolls III, another highly rated recipe from Allrecipes that calls for half a pack of pudding mix and is supposed to be similar to Cinnabon.
 Maybe I was just burned out on cinnamon rolls by this point, but I wasn’t overly impressed.
 The pudding mix softened the dough somewhat and gave the rolls a nice color, but I don’t think these were any better than the rolls without pudding mix.
-The cream cheese icing in this recipe was better than the icing in the previous one, so if you want to stick with cream cheese icing, go with this one and use it on whatever roll you choose.
+The cream cheese icing was better than the icing was good, so if you want to stick with cream cheese icing, go with this one and use it on whatever roll you choose.

-The winner of this experiment was Karen’s “Sin” Amon Rolls made with butter.
+The winner of this experiment?
+Karen’s “Sin” Amon Rolls made with butter!
 The recipe calls for all-purpose flour, but I think these would be even better with bread flour.
-Also, I would use a regular vanilla icing (as in the Classic Cinnamon Rolls recipe) or the cream cheese icing from the third recipe.
+Also, I recommend using regular vanilla icing (as in the Classic Cinnamon Rolls recipe) or the cream cheese icing from the third recipe.
 It’s funny how sometimes it takes three different recipes to build the perfect cinnamon roll.